Traumflug/simulavr/doc/build.rst

   make
   make install

-Ideally this is all you should need to build/install avrs.
+Ideally this is all you should need to build/install simulavr.
 Below are some of the configure options.

 ``--prefix``